Summary

 It is in this light that I urge readers to be very selective with where they put their Real Estate dollars at the moment.
 This is an area that has a number of different sub-sectors that have been impacted by the pandemic differently.
 For example, retail and office space have both been hit very hard by a stay-at-home, work-from-home, shop-from-home culture.
 While that dynamic has been shifting back to normalcy, this has been a slow road and one that will probably not get back to the "normal" we knew before Covid-19 started.
 By contrast, rents for multi-family living and industrial warehouse spaces have been rising by leaps and bounds.
 There is a substantial divergence among these sub-sectors within the broader Real Estate arena:

 The conclusion I draw here is that Real Estate investors need to be selective.
 This means focusing on the areas with the best growth prospects, such as rental apartments/homes and industrial buildings.
-MAA falls directly in to this bucket, helping to support my buy rating on the stock.
+MAA falls directly into this bucket, helping to support my buy rating on the stock.

-I will now dig in to MAA individually.
+I will now dig into MAA individually.
 A top-line reason I continue to like building positions here has to do with the dividend.
 The upside to the stock's massive decline in 2022 has been that the yield has shot back up near the 3.5% level.
 This gets me a lot more interested than last year when it fell below the 3% marker.

 Of note, the rise in yield has not just been solely because of a falling share price (which isn't exactly a good thing!).
 In July of this year, MAA began paying $1.25/share as a quarterly dividend, up $.16/share from the prior level: